SNAPShots

 Stakeholder Events

-The following is an update of selected state health policy developments in Pennsylvania from September 4 – 8.
-(Some of the language used below is taken directly from state documents.)
+The following is an update of selected state health policy developments in Pennsylvania from December 18 – 21.
+(Some of the language used below is taken directly from state documents).
+There will be no update the week of December 25.
+The next update will be Friday, January 5, 2024.

 Medicaid Continuous Coverage Unwinding